 The electronic recycling industry has evolved quickly over the past years to deal with the growing problem of e-waste – and how it should be properly disposed of.
 This is good news – we have access to the latest techniques for recycling that are easier than ever and increasingly available to homes and businesses.
-However, the fast development of the industry has also created a lot of myths and false beliefs about e-waste recycling which are no longer true, or simple the result of misinformation.
-Let’s take a look at the worst offenders.
+However, the fast development of the industry has also created a lot of myths and false beliefs about e-waste recycling which are no longer true, or simply the result of misinformation.
+Let’s take a look at the worst electronic recycling waste myths.

 1. E-Waste Ends Up in Landfills Anyway

 An experienced recycling organization uses a number of processes to ensure that e-waste doesn’t end up in landfills.
-That includes refurbishing or re-using electronics, harvesting valuable components from electronics, and recycling specific materials for use in other industries – all long before a landfill is even considered.
+It’s a common electronics recycling myth that there is no way to prevent e-waste from entering landfills and polluting surrounding areas.
+These processes include refurbishing or re-using electronics, harvesting valuable components from electronics, and recycling specific materials for use in other industries – all long before a landfill is even considered.
 Even if some parts do end up in landfills, recycling efforts make sure that re-usable components (including gold and silver) are put to use again, and that toxic metals or other dangerous materials are properly disposed of instead of being sent to a landfill, where they can cause more damage to the surrounding area.

 2. Only Large Electronics like Computers and TVs are Worth Recycling

-Actually, the opposite is closer to the truth.
+In fact, the opposite of this electronic recycling myth is closer to the truth.
 You can recycle computer monitors and TVs, yes.
 However, you can also recycle cell phones, imaging equipment, servers, tablet computers, and much more.

 This is actually very important when talking about smaller devices.
 Small screens for mobile devices and similar components use a lot of toxic materials that should certainly not go into a landfill.
 For environmental safety, it’s very important to recycle smartphones and similar products, or at least make sure they end up at an e-waste center that can properly dispose of them.